 This week we wanted to send money to help a family who needs their laundry room repaired.
 (More on that in a minute.)
 We are away from home for the summer, so we decided as a family to prayerfully do all the jobs that our housekeeper at home usually does, and donate the money we’ve saved.

 If it doesn’t feel like a real sacrifice to them, giving is going to be meaningless for my kids.
 And it’s unlikely to become a habit.

 So, want to actually get your kids involved in active charity right now?
 Here are two ideas:

 I’m thinking that the number of people who read MY blog but do not read Clan Donaldson or A Knotted Life is really, really small.
 My mom probably (hi Mom!) and maybe Keeley and Jason (hi guys!).

 But just in case you missed it: Awesome blogger Dwija has five kids and is currently one week further along with her next baby than I am, but her pregnancy this time has come with serious complications that are being exacerbated by an unlivable laundry room situation.
-One of Cari’s readers suggested that we do a fund raiser to help, and she stepped all the way up, and set up a donation link here.
+One of Cari’s readers suggested that we do a fundraiser to help.

 So, now you can get creative with your family to help someone else’s.

 Hey, maybe you were going to take the whole family to see Monsters University.
 Great news, it’s not very good!
 You can make some microwave popcorn and pop in the DVD of Monsters Inc that you already own and if you happen to have a bunch of kids you’ve just saved $40-$1000 that you could send Dwija’s way, AND you don’t have to sit through a very mediocre movie.
 If you explain it to your kids, they just became active participants in giving.
 Everyone wins.